 Term Definition Benefit term The maximum period of time (as shown in your schedule) for which we will pay benefits for any one sickness or injury when the insured person is totally disabled or partially disabled.
+Child The insured person's child, either by birth or legal adoption, who is between three months and 21 years of age.
 Communication/ communicate All correspondence, notices, or other materials related to your policy that we have sent to you (including by post, email, and electronically) or that we have uploaded on our website and notified you about.
 It also includes correspondence you have sent to us.
 Cover start date The date your cover starts, as shown in your schedule.
 Any variation to your policy (including increases or decreases to your Loss of Income cover weekly benefit or Business Expenses cover weekly benefit) will also have a cover start date.
 (Cover start date is called commencement date in your schedule.)
 Cover end age The date your cover ends under your policy, as shown in your schedule.
 (Terminating age has the same meaning.)
+Date the insured person died The date of death of the insured person as stated on their official legal death certificate or other document acceptable to us.